quintanar401/kdb-wc/README.md

  `select`txt`pass`check`radio`textarea`span!(`$s$;"$ft$";"$fp$";$fc$;`$fr$;"$fta$";$t$)</kdb-query>
 ```

 You can provide parameters to the query by using $paramKID$ format.
 All such entries will be substituted with the target value.
 Supported targets include `select`, `textarea`, `input` with types `text`, `password`, `radio`, `checkbox` and any other element with the meaningful textContent (`span` for example).
+Also you can use $i$ to refer to the number of executions if `k-interval` is set.

 `kdb-query` can update other elements with its result.
 The result should have the correct format - string for text elements, list of objects (table) for `kdb-table` and `kdb-chart`, string array for `select`.
 It can also update any element that has `kdbUpd` function.

 Supported attributes:
 * `k-query` - optional, a query can be set either in this attribute or between the tags like in the example above.
 * `k-srv` - optional, link to a `kdb-srv`.
 If it is not set the first available `kdb-srv` component will be used.
 * `k-execute-on` - optional, list of events that cause the query to execute.
-Contains only `load` by default. `load` - when the document is loaded, `manual` - do not execute, `k-id` of a button - execute on click.
+Contains only `load` by default. `load` - when the document is loaded, `manual` - do not execute, `timer` - use timer, `k-id` of a button - execute on click.
 * `k-update-elements` - optional, users can either subscribe to `kdb-query` events or you can provide their `k-id` in this attribute, in this way you can update arbitrary html elements.
+* `k-delay` - optional, in millis.
+With `timer` sets the delay for the first execution.
+* `k-interval` - optional, in millis.
+With `timer` causes query to rerun every `interval` millis.
+The first query will be executed with the delay of either `k-delay` or this `interval`.
 * `k-escape-q` - optional.
 If set forces `kdb-query` to escape " and \\ symbols in the query parameters (not query itself!).
 * `k-id` - optional, this id can be used to link other components to this one.
 * `debug` - optional.
 Can be set to true to see debug prints in the browser console.